joerivanveen/faq-with-categories/faq-with-categories/readme.txt

 FAQs are great for your visitors and when implemented correctly also for SEO.

 This simple FAQ plugin creates a new post-type.
-This is straightforward and flexible: you can now create and manage FAQs like any other post type in Wordpress.
+This is straightforward and flexible: you can now create and manage FAQs like any other post type in WordPress.

 The FAQs can be summoned using shortcodes, the default for the central FAQ page is [faq-with-categories].
 More options are explained below and on the settings page.